monmima/ionic-framework-tutorial-by-academind/README.md

 14. The tsconfig.json file can also be deleted since it is a configuration file for TypeScript.
 15. Delete the following file from router/index.js
     - import { RouteRecordRaw } from 'vue-router';
+16. npm install --save vuex
+    - I think this is what I did the tutorial.
+Uses something slightly different (npm install --save vuex@next).
+The part where this dependency is installed is around 55.25 in the video.

 ## VS Code extensions for this project